meltano/handbook/src/_data-team/sql-style-guide.md

 SQLFLuff has a [Rules Reference](https://docs.sqlfluff.com/en/stable/rules.html) with descriptions of all rules and many helpful examples.
 We recommend everyone read or scan through the rules documentation (and the other SQLFluff docs) at least once.

+You can also become familiar with these rules by installing the [SQLFluff VS Code extension](https://marketplace.visualstudio.com/items?itemName=dorzey.vscode-sqlfluff) which will give real time lint feedback and which has autoformat capabilities.

 ## Casing

 These are enforced by SQLFLuff: